-When I was a child, I’d come home from school each day and immediately flip on the TV to watch my favorite show.
+When I was in elementary school, I’d come home from school each day and immediately flip on the TV to watch my favorite show.
 The original Star Trek series—by then already well into its years of syndication—had me completely hooked.
 My mother used to tease me that I could summarize the plot of any episode by the time the first chord of the theme music had played.
 I was a serious junior Trekkie.
 Years later, during the run of Star Trek: The Next Generation, I rekindled my interest in the show, going so far as to attend a few Star Trek conventions.

 Ironically, it was the conventions themselves that started to wear down my interest in Star Trek.
 I was a fan, but not the sort of fan who would wear a uniform, pointy ears, or a communicator badge.
 Not the sort who would memorize scripts, install Star Trek sounds on my computer, or collect autographs of the stars.
 Just an ordinary fan.
 The people I saw at conventions, on the other hand—these folks, God bless ’em, were over-the-top Trek junkies.
 From the way they talked, dressed, spent their money, and generally obsessed over the show, it seemed as though many of them took it way, way too seriously.
 I liked Star Trek, but I never confused it with reality.
 The fan culture actually tainted my own experience of what should have been just a very good science fiction show.